-The nature of biological information stored within biological databases is undergoing a transformation (Figure 1).
-Before the completion of the human genome project in 2003, we had a large amount of genomic sequence information from different species as well as structural data.
-Since the technological advances in next-generation sequencing, the amount of human sequence information has grown at a rapid pace.
-Meanwhile, while structural biologists continue to deposit new structures in the PDB database, the pace of identifying new folds has slowed down indicating that few new folds remain undiscovered.
-However, the complexity of the structure in the PDB database continues to grow indicating that there is an increasing emphasis among structural biologists to treat biomolecules not as individual folds but rather as complex molecular machines that interact and regulate each another as they function within the cellular environment.
-Together, these trends suggest that the stage is set to utilize structural information to rationalize the effect of variants on protein function.
+In this review article, we initially explain how genomic information is used to identify pathological disease associated variants as well as variants that are harmful to protein function even within healthy individuals.
+We later describe how structural information is utilized to understand the harmful effects of different variants.
+Finally, we discuss how it is necessary to integrate sequence and structural data with a holistic system or network perspective before predicting phenotypic effects of the variants.

 Classical Sequence Comparison:

 Typically, structural biologists identify functionally constrained regions within a protein family by comparing homologous sequences from different species (Figure 2a) [11,12].
-They focus on changes that take place over longer evolutionary timescales by comparing the dominant sequence within each species rather than focusing on intra-species changes.
+They focus on changes that take place over longer evolutionary timescales by comparing the reference (or dominant) sequence within each species rather than focusing on intra-species changes.
 Nucleotides that do not change across different species are conserved over millions of years and are hence considered to be functionally important.
 Due to redundancy within the genetic code, some of the changes in the coding regions are silent as they occur without a corresponding change in the protein sequence (synonymous changes).
-While exceptions do exist, all synonymous changes and a majority of the nonsynonymous changes are expected to be neutral.
-A small fraction of the nonsynonymous changes can, however, either be harmful (deleterious) or beneficial to the fitness of the species.
+With rare exceptions, all synonymous changes and a majority of the nonsynonymous changes are expected to be neutral or harmful (deleterious) to the protein function.
+A small fraction of the nonsynonymous changes can, however, be beneficial to the fitness of the species.
 The ratio of nonsynonymous to synonymous variants (dN/dS) is commonly utilized to characterize the selection pressure on the coding regions of the genome (Figure 2) [13].
-If the dN/dS ratio for a coding region is less than 1, it indicates that a few of these mutations are harmful or deleterious and that these changes are under negative selection.
+If the dN/dS ratio for a coding region is less than 1, it indicates that a few of these mutations are harmful or deleterious and that the protein is under negative selection.
 On the other hand, a dN/dS ratio exceeding unity indicates that evolution is promoting a change in the protein sequence and that this protein is under positive selection [9].
-Proteins undergoing positive selection may improve the fitness of an organism in different environments.
+Proteins undergoing positive selection may improve the fitness of an organism to different environments.

 Introduction to Population Sequencing:

-The vast amounts of genomic and exome sequences available is providing unique opportunities to characterize genetic variation within the human population.
+The vast amounts of genomic and exome sequences available are providing unique opportunities to characterize genetic variation within the human population.
 The exome comprises the coding sequences of all protein-coding genes and constitutes approximately 1% of the total genomic sequence [14].
 Due to the reduced cost of exome sequencing and better-characterized clinical relevance of variation within the coding regions of the genome, it is more widely used for genetic diagnosis.
 Variants within an individual’s genome are either acquired at birth (germline mutations) or during the person’s lifetime (somatic mutations) as a consequence of errors during cell division.
 While germline mutations are typically present in every cell of the person, somatic mutations only affect certain cells and are typically not passed on to the next generation.
 There are approximately 74 de novo (new) variants that occur during each generation [15].
 As only germline mutations are passed on to the next generation, somatic mutations are not under conventional evolutionary selection.